 Humboldt Research Fellowship for Postdoctoral Researchers

 Submit an application if you are a researcher from abroad with above average qualifications, at the beginning of your academic career and only completed your doctorate in the last four years.
-A Humboldt Research Fellowship for postdoctoral researchers allows you to carry out a long-term research project (6-24 months) you have selected yourself in cooperation with an academic host you have selected yourself at a research institution in Germany.
+A Humboldt Research Fellowship for postdoctoral researchers allows you to carry out long-term research (6-24 months) in Germany.
+Applicants choose their own topic of research and their academic host.

-To apply, please only use the application documents which can be downloaded here.
+To apply, please only use the application form which can be downloaded here.

-Academics from developing and emerging countries may be eligible to apply for a Georg Forster Fellowship.
+Academics from developing and emerging countries may be eligible to apply for a Georg Forster Fellowship (HERMES).

 - Doctorate or comparable academic degree (Ph.D., C.Sc. or equivalent), completed less than four years prior to the date of application.
 Candidates who have nearly completed their doctoral degrees are eligible to apply provided that they submit the manuscript of their dissertation or publications containing the results of their dissertation.

 - Academic publications reviewed according to international standards and printed in journals and/or by publishing houses.

 - Confirmation that research facilities are available and mentoring agreement and a detailed expert's report by an academic host at a research institution in Germany.
 Details of the research outline including information on the intended duration of the fellowship must be agreed with the intended host before applying.

 - Expert reviews from the doctoral supervisor and two other academics qualified to give well-founded comments on the applicant's eligibility, preferably including reviewers not working at the applicant's own institute.